 I seriously love guitar.
 In a way, it's all I think about; it's the lens through which I communicate with the world.
 It has taught me about myself and how to move things around.

 If you have surfed the site, I hope it is clear that I care deeply about our subject.
 I absolutely love guitar and teaching folks how to go about learning to play it.
 The site is in its 8th year of offering content for anyone looking to integrate guitar playing into their lifestyle.
-Our mission is to explore guitar topics as thoroughly as possible, without commericial nonsense and stylistic limitations.
-I believe that meeting our targets with relative ease and in comfortable time-lines is a noble and attainable activity.
+I believe that meeting our goals with relative ease and in comfortable time-lines is attainable by everyone.

 After teaching for 20 years, I've come to the conclusion that we don't need to know a million things and that enjoyment and positive memories are as important as knowing and being able to do a bunch of 'things'.
 Rather, there are primary practices, which overlap, and carry our development forward in a fun and intuitive way.

 Many of us don't have time for a dense library of information.
 We simply want to learn to jam while keeping it fun.
-There is a lot of information on the site, with more being added daily, yet most of us don't need everything found on the site.
-The Resources area are articles I've written over the last 6 years on a bunch of topics.
+There is a lot of information on the site, with more being added weekly, yet most of us don't need everything found on the site.
+Explore! is a vault of articles I've written over the last decade on a bunch of topics.

 Rather than trying to learn 1000's of things, we engage in practices, that when done with clarity, provide a basis for steady, life-long growth as a player.
 I have sought to distill much of what I understand about guitar into digestable interconnected clusters of information.
 All of which I have found effective and enjoyable.
 And, my methods continue to deepen as I learn and experience more daily.
 Guitar is my life's work.